PolymeshAssociation/polymesh-documentation-site/docs/300-developer-resources/060-bug-bounty/bug-bounty-rules.md

 <SeverityAssessmentPrinciples />

-Bounty Payouts for limited-scope Confidential Assets findings are subject to the reduced-rate conditions in Exhibit A (typically up to 70% of the applicable range above).
 Payouts, if any, for Responsible-Disclosure Items are entirely discretionary and are not subject to the schedule above.

 Where we receive multiple Reports about the same or similar vulnerability, we will reward a Bounty Payout only for the first Report received.
 In addition, multiple vulnerabilities that relate to one underlying vulnerability will be treated as one vulnerability and entitled to one Bounty Payout.